Kengaroo92/amortization-calculator/README.md

 - [Kenan Bjelosevic](https://www.kenanbjelosevic.com)
  - [Adrian Edelen](https://adrianedelen.com/)
  - Fred Smith
-###### This README was written by Kenan Bjelosevic with the assistance of Adrian Edelen and Fred Smith.
+###### This README was written by Kenan Bjelosevic with the assistance of Adrien Edelen and Fred Smith.